langchain-ai/langchain/docs/integrations/shaleprotocol.md

 ## How to

-### 1. Get an API key at https://shaleprotocol.com for free
+### 1. Find the link to our Discord on https://shaleprotocol.com.
+Generate an API key through the "Shale Bot" on our Discord.
+No credit card is required and no free trials.
+It's a forever free tier with 1K limit per day per API key.

 ### 2. Use https://shale.live/v1 as OpenAI API drop-in replacement